tiabas/oauth2-client/README.md

 token = client.device_code.get_token(device_auth_code)
 ```

-# Using a custome Http wrapper
+# Using a custom Http wrapper
 By default, oauth2-client uses a Net::HTTP wrapper called OAuth2::HttpConnection.
 However, if you wish to use a different HTTP library, you only
 need to create a wrapper around your favorite library that will respond to the `send_request` method.